The Role of Nutrition in Mental Health

 Nutritional psychiatry is an emerging field that focuses on the relationship between diet and mental health.
 This discipline integrates nutritional science into mental health care, emphasizing the importance of dietary modifications as part of a comprehensive treatment plan.
 Notable studies in this field have highlighted the potential for dietary interventions to complement traditional mental health treatments.

-See also The Impact of Childhood Adversity
+See also The Effects of Isolation on Mental Health

 Practical Applications